 Guildford School of Acting (GSA) has been providing highly regarded professional training in stage management for over 40 years and our graduates have gone on to work in all areas of the industry, both in the UK and across the globe.

-This course will build on your existing knowledge and skills to increase your competence and confidence in stage and production management.
+This course is aimed at graduates from courses other than specialist undergraduate technical theatre programmes who have realised that their career path lies backstage.
+It will build on your existing knowledge and skills to increase your competence and confidence in stage and production management.
 After you graduate, you will be able to successfully launch a career in the theatre and entertainment industry.

 Type of programme